Fate of Quantum Anomalies for 1d lattice chiral fermion with a simple non-Hermitian Hamiltonian: The Gravitational Anomaly

-where $k=\frac{2\pi n }{L}$ for PBC, $k=\frac{2\pi(n+\frac{1}{2})}{L}$ for APBC, $L=Na$, $N$ is the number of sites and $v_F$ is the Fermi velocity.
+where $k=\frac{2\pi n }{L}$ for PBC, $k=\frac{2\pi(n+\frac{1}{2})}{L}$ for APBC, $L=Na$, $N$ is the number of sites.
 The subscript "occ" in the summation means that we only sum over all the occupied states.
-We write the approximate equality sign in eqn.~\eqref{Et}, because only the real part of energy $Re(E_k)$ is considered.
 By comparing with the result of CFT \eqref{eq:cftdE}, we can extract the the time evolution of $c+\bar{c}$, and the result is depicted in fig.\ref{TE}.

-Recall that in the continuum limit $a \rightarrow 0$, the lattice model starts from a non-chiral system and then rapidly evolves into a chiral system with only left-moving modes.
+Recall that in the continuum limit $a \rightarrow 0$, the lattice model starts from a non-chiral system and then rapidly evolves into a chiral system with only left-moving fermion.
 The chiral fermion state can last for a long time.
-As a result, there are two important time scales in our model.
-First, at $T \gtrsim T_1=\frac{a}{v_F}$, the right moving modes around $ka=\pi$ are damped out, only left moving modes survive.
+Physically, there are two important time scales mentioned in \ref{Spectral Flow}.
+First, at $T \gtrsim T_1=a$, the doubled fermions around $ka=\pi$ are damped out, only left-moving fermions survive.
 Note that $T_1$ tends to be $0$ in the continuum limit.
-Another important time scale is $T_2=\frac{{l_0}^2}{av_F}$ at which left moving modes around $ka=0$ begin to decay, which is the situation we hope to avoid.
+While, at $T\approx T_2=\frac{{l_0}^2}{a}$, left-moving fermions around $ka=0$ begin to decay, which is the situation we hope to avoid.
 Fortunately, $T_2$ tends to infinity in the continuum limit.
-For these physical reasons, when $a$ is finite we should consider only the time region $T_1 \ll T\ll T_2$.
-It is in this region that the lattice model has same properties as a chiral fermion in the field theory with $c = 0, \bar{c} = 1$.
-Indeed, our numerical result $c + \bar{c} = 1$, as shown in fig. \ref{TE}, shows consistency with the continuum limit.
+As a result, we should only consider the time region $T_1 \ll T\ll T_2$ when $a$ is finite.
+In this region, that the lattice model has same properties as a complex chiral fermion field theory with $c = 0, \bar{c} = 1$.
+Indeed, our numerical result $c + \bar{c} = 1$, as shown in fig. \ref{TE}, shows consistency with the field theory.

-\section{Stability under local perturbations}
+\section{Stability under Local Perturbations}

 The topological nature of the lattice-version index theorem suggests that the zero mode of our non-hermitian model is robust against local perturbations.
 To check this, we consider a low energy effective Hamiltonian with coupling between the two kinds of fermions